But everyone should understand the fundamental modern Product Management mindsets and why they’re important

 - Be strategic and leverage data to enable better decision-making?

-All of these approaches fall under one broader category: Product Management.
+All of these approaches fall under one broader category: a modern approach to Product Management.

 Ultimately, it comes down to hiring, building, nurturing, and coaching people into leaders, using these mindsets across the entire team in the service of solving hard and meaningful problems.